michaeldmcqueen/breakopen/_schedule/stress-less.md

 ---

-&nbsp;

-&nbsp;Have difficulty relaxing?&nbsp; Looking for more calm and tranquility?&nbsp; Come learn ways to relax and enjoy a more balanced life. &nbsp;You’ll experience relaxation and stress-reduction techniques that you can easily incorporate into your life. &nbsp; (60 minutes)
+Have difficulty relaxing?
+Looking for more calm and tranquility?
+Come learn ways to relax and enjoy a more balanced life.
+You’ll experience relaxation and stress-reduction techniques that you can easily incorporate into your life.
+(60 minutes)